I help founders understand their options clearly before they commit to any structure, provider, or direction.

 Q: Can I deduct my salary from taxable income?

-If you are a sole proprietor or civil company owner drawing a salary, the deductibility depends on whether the salary is at arm's length market rate.
+For those who are a sole proprietor or civil company owner drawing a salary, the deductibility depends on whether the salary is at arm's length market rate.
 Excessive owner salaries used purely to reduce taxable income will be disallowed.

 Q: What is small business relief?